mininet/mininet.github.com/source/download/index.markdown

     lsb_release -a

-To install natively on Ubuntu 11.10+ the basic technique is:
+To install natively on Ubuntu from source, the basic technique is:

     git clone git://github.com/mininet/mininet
     mininet/util/install.sh -a